exeme-project/exeme-lang/website/_sources/design/index.rst.txt

  Build modes
 *************

-The behavoior of the Exeme compiler, and the performance of the resultant executable depends on the *build mode*:
+The behavior of the Exeme compiler, and the performance of the resultant executable depends on the *build mode*:

 Development build
 =================